 Our address is 122 Fazeley Street, Digbeth, Birmingham B5 5RS

-We also love cooking and make sure people know what to do with their food once they have grown it.
-We supply as much of Kitchen School's vegetables (our sister project).
+We love cooking and make sure people know what to do with their food once they have grown it.
+We supply Kitchen School's vegetables (our sister project).
 We offer spaces to restaurants to grow their own for their summer menus.

 Edible Eastside is run by Urban Grain CIC registation number 7705661.
 Registered office 122 Fazeley Street Birmingham B5 5RS